 The past day it had rained a lot so the rivers where quite full and i took advantage of that.
 I could see swirling motions on the surface from the foam that had formed.
 “Foam is a natural phenomenon that occurs on many lakes and streams.
 Foam is produced when molecules such as fatty acids act as ‘surfactants’ interfering with the surface tension of water and allowing air and water to mix more easily.
 These molecules often float on the surface of the water as a thin film. “

 The motion of the foam is what caught my eye at first, then the colours.
 To take this image it took a few goes as i broke down the scene to try and create the effect i wanted.
+Only here you are always welcome, together with foxy bingo 12 digit promo code you have no equal!

 So my point is, if you dont challenge yourself you wont learn or progress by visiting the same spots with the same compositions.